MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/registration.md

 # Registration

 Microsoft Collaborate program is offered through Partner Center and requires registration.
 If you already have an account in Partner Center, it is best to use the same account to enroll in Collaborate.
+Individual accounts are being deprecated so please use Company when registering for Collaborate.

 > [!IMPORTANT]
 > You can use the following account to work in Partner Center:
+>
 > * *Azure AD* (organizational account)
 >
 > Only users with *global administrator* role can register using *Azure AD* account.
 If you do not have this role, you can try to [find global administrator](troubleshooting.md#how-to-find-global-administrator-for-your-organization) for your organization to help you register.

- > [!NOTE]
-   > Individual accounts are being deprecated so please use Company when registering for Collaborate.
- >
 ## How to register

 1. Navigate to the [Partner Center Directory](https://partner.microsoft.com/dashboard/directory).
 2. If you're not already signed in, sign in now using existing account or create a new account.
 3. Scroll down to **Developer programs** section and click on [Get Started](https://partner.microsoft.com/dashboard/registration/collaborate) link for **Microsoft Collaborate**.

    ![Get Started](images/PartnerCenterDirectory.png)

 4. The **Get Started** link will take you to the registration page.

    ![Account Info](images/RegistrationAccountInfo.png)

    > [!NOTE]
    > If you signed in with the existing Partner Center account, the page would contain information from that account.
 You can modify **Publisher display name** and **Contact info** if needed.

    > [!IMPORTANT]
    > The following error indicates that user is signed in with an *Azure AD* account that does not have administrator privileges and registration cannot be completed.
    > > We could not validate your identity as a global administrator.
    >
    > Try to [find global administrator](troubleshooting.md#how-to-find-global-administrator-for-your-organization) for your organization or sign out and sign in again using *Microsoft Account*.

 5. Select the **Account country/region** in which you live, or where your business is located.
 You won't be able to change this later.
 6. Select your **Account type** (Company).
 You won't be able to change this later, so be sure to choose the right type of account.